aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 Integration into the experimentation environment
 ------------------------------------------------
-To complement the legal, ethical, and socio-technical analyses conducted through the FbD methodology and the IFM modelling, the Adecco use case was tested in the AEQUITAS Experimentation Environment.
+To complement the legal, ethical, and socio-technical analyses conducted through the FbD methodology and the IFM modelling, the Adecco use case was tested in the AEQUITAS Controlled Experimentation Environment.
 This phase aimed to translate the risks identified in the workshops—particularly those relating to gender, age, and geographic provenance—into measurable outcomes, using fairness metrics and algorithmic mitigation techniques.

 In line with the Akkodis case, the following fairness metrics were applied: Statistical Parity Difference, Disparate Impact, Equalized Odds Ratio, and Demographic Parity Ratio.
 These metrics were computed before and after mitigation to capture both the extent of algorithmic bias and the effectiveness of corrective strategies.

-The experimentation directly operationalised findings from the FbD analysis (dataset imbalance, proxy risks) and the IFM socio-technical model (bias introduction in recruiter interpretation, geographic scoring adjustments).
-Sensitive attributes flagged upstream—particularly sex and age buckets—were included as fairness dimensions in the experimental evaluation
+The experimentation directly operationalized findings from the FbD analysis (dataset imbalance, proxy risks) and the IFM socio-technical model (bias introduction in recruiter interpretation, geographic scoring adjustments).
+Sensitive attributes flagged upstream —particularly sex and age buckets— were included as fairness dimensions in the experimental evaluation.

 Mitigations
 ~~~~~~~~~~~
 Three mitigation strategies were trialled:

 * Correlation Remover (pre-processing) to address structural correlations between sensitive attributes and other features.

 * Prejudice Remover (in-processing) to penalise biased outcomes during training.

 * Adversarial Debiasing (in-processing) to learn fair representations by jointly optimising predictive accuracy and fairness objectives

 Results
 ~~~~~~~
 The experiments confirmed that Adversarial Debiasing consistently delivered the best trade-off between fairness improvement and model performance.
-As shown in the performance plots (page 12 of the report), accuracy and precision remained stable after mitigation, while fairness metrics such as Demographic Parity Difference and Equalized Odds Difference improved significantly (see fairness plots on page 13 in the Annex).
-Stress testing with synthetic polarized datasets (pages 17 and 22 in the Annex) further validated this result.
-Under conditions of extreme demographic imbalance, Adversarial Debiasing maintained higher fairness levels than alternative methods, although performance declined when minority groups became too underrepresented—a finding that echoes the IFM insight that location- and provenance-related disadvantages cannot be fully corrected at algorithmic level without upstream data governance interventions.
+As shown in the performance plots,15 accuracy and precision remained stable after mitigation, while fairness metrics such as Demographic Parity Difference and Equalized Odds Difference improved significantly.16

+Stress testing with synthetic polarized datasets17 further validated this result.
+Under conditions of extreme demographic imbalance, Adversarial Debiasing maintained higher fairness levels than alternative methods, although performance declined when minority groups became too underrepresented —a finding that echoes the IFM insight that location- and provenance-related disadvantages cannot be fully corrected at algorithmic level without upstream data governance interventions.

 Key Outcomes
 ~~~~~~~~~~~~